Metal Detector Permits

 - Applicant shall restore any disturbed area to its original condition by removing all evidence of digging and/or probing.
 All trash, litter or other debris uncovered must be removed and placed in an approved trash receptacle.

-- Probing or digging is strictly prohibited within 25 feet or the drip line of the tree, whichever is greater, and in the following areas: Ball-fields, manicured lawns, newly seeded lawns, flower bed/gardens, Woodlands, Native Vegetation Areas, or any other area restricted by signage.
+- Probing or digging is strictly prohibited within 25 feet or the drip line of the tree, whichever is greater, and in the following areas: athletics fields, manicured lawns, newly seeded lawns, monuments, memorial tree plantings, tracks, golf course, flower bed/gardens, woodlands, native vegetation areas, or any other area restricted by signage.

 - Applicant shall comply with any directives to move or cease their actions by any Parks or City official.